 Proof of purchase MUST be provided to claim tickets – no proof of purchase, no tickets will be issued.

 No, there is a wide range of tickets available including day entry, weekend entry and family tickets, as well as tickets for the various music events in the evenings.
 Please see Prices & Tickets for details.
 Children under 5 years of age are permitted to the Festival free of charge.
 Children are 5 – 15 years.
-Concession rates apply to persons aged 60 years and over.
+Concession rates apply to persons aged 60 years and over and Blue Badge holders.

 Yes, there is, with full details publicised in the programme, on the website and at the event.